 Research Scientists Publications Media Join the RNALab

 The Laboratory for RNA-Based Lifeforms (RNAlab) @ University of Toronto is a combined Computational and Molecular research team.
 Our passion is in understanding the interplay between RNA elements and Genetics.
-The primary domain where we interrogate this question is through the exploration of the vast evolution and biodiversity of Earth’s RNA viruses.
+The primary domains where we interrogate this question is through the exploration of the vast evolution and biodiversity of Earth’s RNA viruses, and microplastic degrading enzymes.

 Our Work